accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.12/index.md

 ---
-title: In each web page, can functionalities that involve movement from or to the device be satisfied in an alternative way (except in special cases)?
+title: In each web page, can functionalities that involve movement from or to the device be satisfied in an alternative way (except in particular cases)?
 ---